Ortus-Solutions/cfcouchbase-sdk/readme.txt

 INSTALLATION
 ********************************************************************************
-Place anywhere in your server and create a "/cfcouchbase" mapping to the "sdk" directory from the distribution.
+Place anywhere in your server and create a "/cfcouchbase" mapping to the "cfcouchbase" directory from the distribution.

-this.mappings[ "/cfcouchbase" ] = path.to.cfcouchbase.sdk;
+this.mappings[ "/cfcouchbase" ] = path.to.cfcouchbase;

-You can also rename the "sdk" folder to "couchbase" and drop in your webroot.
+You can also place the "cfcouchbase" folder in your webroot.

 ********************************************************************************
 SYSTEM REQUIREMENTS
 ********************************************************************************

+- Couchbase Server 1.8+
 - Railo 3.1+
-- Adob ColdFusion 9.01+
+- Adobe ColdFusion 9.01+

 ********************************************************************************
 THE DAILY BREAD